woocommerce/woocommerce/readme.txt

 * Tweak - woocommerce_sortable_taxonomies filter
 * Tweak - Split up frontend scripts so they can be loaded when needed.
 * Tweak - Set session_name to avoid conflicting sessions across installs.
+* Tweak - Tweaked backorder handling to allow out of stock to be bought, and show 'backorder' notification is cart qty > stock
 * Fix - Widget init function conflict with widget logic
 * Fix - PLN currency code
 * Fix - Variation get shipping class ID